An Algebraic Approach to Koopman Classical Mechanics: A modified Hamiltonian

 which has as generating function the fourier transform

 If we extend this state to be also over the differential operators $\partial/\partial q$ and $\partial/\partial p$, then it generates a representation of the Weyl--Heisenberg group, which therefore must be unitarily equivalent to the representation generated for the simple harmonic oscillator\cite[\S 11.5.7]{Moretti}, if the representation is irreducible.
-Consequently, for some unitary operator $\hat U_{\!H}$, using the state defined for the simple harmonic oscillator by Eq. (\ref{GeneratingFunction}) (possibly for a different value of $\beta$, depending on the scale of the Hamiltonian function),
+Consequently, for some unitary operator $\hat U_{\!H}$, using the state defined for the simple harmonic oscillator by Eq. (\ref{GeneratingFunction}) (possibly for a different value of $\kT$, depending on the scale of the Hamiltonian function),

 If the representation is reducible, which in general will be the case if the state represents a system that is in mechanical or thermodynamic contact with other systems, $\rho_H$ will be equal to a convex sum or integral of such expressions for different values of $\kT$ and for different unitaries $\hat U_{\!H}$.

-For our purposes here, therefore, we will consider below only properties of the state and Hilbert space defined by Eq. (\ref{GeneratingFunction}).
+For our purposes here, therefore, we will consider in Section \ref{MeasurementsAndStates} only properties of the state and Hilbert space defined by Eq. (\ref{GeneratingFunction}).